 Ethiopia: Coffee Bean Locations Matter Here

-Ethiopia is home to both the worst coffee in the world and the best.
+Ethiopia is home to both the best coffee in the world and the worst.

 The worst is “Jimma 5” which is known simply by its terrible flavor.

-Jimma, a town in an impoverished area of Ethiopia, brought to market beans that are nutrient deprived, under ripe, over ripe, and the worst of all, beans that are fermented for too long.
+Jimma, a town in an impoverished area of Ethiopia, brings to market beans that are nutrient deprived, under ripe, over ripe, and the worst of all, beans that are fermented for too long.

 Just one of these over fermented beans could ruin a cup.

-However, right on the other side of the river from Jimma, where the poorest coffee farms slept, came what was deemed the “Cinderella” of the coffee bean menu.
+Right on the other side of the river from Jimma, where the poorest coffee farms slept, you can find the “Cinderella” of the coffee bean menu.

 The local farmers formed a cooperative named Duromina and bought some updated equipment to complement their harvest and preparation which had not changed in a thousand years.